trustedsec/unicorn/README.md

 Then move the contents of the hta_attack to /var/www/html.

-Once the victim either clicks the .SettingContent-ms file, mshta will be called on the victim machine then download the Unicorn HTA file which has the code execution capabilites.
+Once the victim either clicks the .SettingContent-ms file, mshta will be called on the victim machine then download the Unicorn HTA file which has the code execution capabilities.

 Special thanks and kudos to Matt Nelson for the awesome research